karlestes1/CSC-506---Design-and-Analysis-of-Algorithms/README.md

 <br />

 ### Textbook
-The textbook for this class is Data Structures Essentials: Psueodocde with Python Examples by Roman Lysecky and Frank Vahid.
+The textbook for this class was Data Structures Essentials: Psueodocde with Python Examples by Roman Lysecky and Frank Vahid.
 The textbook was accessed and delivered through [ZyBooks](https://zybooks.com).
 <br />

 ### VS Code Comment Anchors Extension